robinren03/lend/README.md

 ### Hardware Requirement

-You should have  an NVIDIA(R) GPU with at least 24GB memory as LEND requires to load in ViT-L and other models.
+You should have  an NVIDIA(R) GPU with at least 10GB memory as LEND requires to load in PaddleOCR and other models.
 Our experiment was conducted on NVIDIA(R) RTX A6000 GPU.